Level 1 - Children whose needs are met and who thrive

-Below are examples of the indicators that suggest a child or young person would be in Level 1.
+Below are examples of the indicators that suggest a child or young person would need level 1 support.

 Children and young people